BIPOC Outdoors Summit @ NMU | A Summit with Purpose

 • Inspiring, age-appropriate workshops that engage young people in the outdoors

-• Nature-based storytelling, art, or science sessions
+• Nature-based storytelling, art, or outdoor recreation activities

 • Youth leadership, confidence building, or pathways to outdoor careers